 I use an artists glove (glove with only two fingers), but you can get any cotton glove and then cut the index and middle finger off

-• Washi tape - doesn't leave a sticky residue behind on acetate sheets
+• Washi tape - doesn't leave a sticky residue behind on cel sheets

 • Cotton buds - for cleaning sections and fixing errors in inking